 One continuing subcommittee is our Competitions Subcommittee.
 The Competitions Subcommittee members are tasked with:

-Currently our Competitions Subcommittee members are: Tania Chalmers, Brett Ferguson, and Cathy Buchanan.
+Currently our Competitions Subcommittee members are: Tania Chalmers, Brett Ferguson, Cathy Buchanan, and James Troi.

 When identified, members with local knowledge of our intended destinations are often recruited for our Weekend Away Subcommittees.
 Along with other members and members of the club's main committee, these subcommittees put in all the hard work to ensure our weekends away are well planned and executed.
 Often this includes reconnaissance of the destination, communicating with local guides/photographers, camera clubs, businesses, and points of interest; all to find the best photographic opportunities and experiences for the members and their guests who attend these weekends.